GeorgeDaoud3/SOFE4630U-MS3/README.md

 ## Objective:
 1. Get familiar with Dataflow.
 2. Understand MapReduce patterns.
-3. Run batch and Stream Processing examples over MNIST dataset.
+3. Run batch and Stream Processing examples over the MNIST dataset.

 ## Dataflow and a Simple Map Reduce Example:
 In this section, you will learn about Dataflow, MapReduce pattern, and a word count as a MapReduce example.